ChemiKyle/Automated-Academic-Angst/README.md

 (Or whatever it is that non-chemists do when nervous)

 You'll have to define your target schools (partial/city names are ok) and field of study.
-Uncomment GNOME or email notification if you want anything fancier than a text output.
+Uncomment the GNOME or email notification sections if you want anything fancier than a text output.
 If you're a Linux or Mac nerd and want to run it regularly via cron, just fill in the path variable.